5 Common Grooming Mistakes Made by Dog Owners

 Buy some sterile ophthalmic ointment and dab in each eye before bathing.

 If shampoo gets in his eyes, rinse with cool water or saline eyewash.
 Do NOT put more ointment in his eyes.
-If his eyes remain red or he’s squinting long after he’s dry, he needs a vet’s
+If his eyes remain red or he’s squinting long after he’s dry, he needs a vet’s attention.

 3. Causing electric clipper burn.